apache/beam/contributor-docs/code-change-guide.md

                            –requirements_file=requirements.txt’
 ```

-Option 2: (for Dataflow runner) Use [custom containers](https://cloud.google.com/dataflow/docs/guides/using-custom-containers)
+Option 2: If you're using the Dataflow runner, use [custom containers](https://cloud.google.com/dataflow/docs/guides/using-custom-containers).

-Custom container can be based on official Beam SDK container image (See Appendix for url)
+You base base the custom container on the [official Beam SDK container image](https://gcr.io/apache-beam-testing/beam-sdk).

 ## Run your pipeline with modified beam code

+To run your pipeline with modified beam code, follow these steps:

-1. Firstly, build Beam SDK tarball as instructed above (under `sdks/python`, run `python -m build –sdist` )
+1. Build the Beam SDK tarball as described previously (under `sdks/python`, run `python -m build –sdist`).

-2. Install the Beam SDK under your Python virtual environment with necessary extensions (e.g. `pip install /path/to/apache-beam.tar.gz[gcp]`)
+2. Install the Beam SDK in your Python virtual environment with the necessary extensions, for example `pip install /path/to/apache-beam.tar.gz[gcp]`.

-3. Initiate your Python script running the Pipeline with command like
+3. Initiate your Python script, running the Pipeline with command similar to the following example:
   ```shell
   python my_pipeline.py --runner=DataflowRunner --sdk_location=/path/to/apache-beam.tar.gz --project=my_project --region=us-central1 --temp_location=gs://my-bucket/temp ...
   ```

-Tips for Dataflow runner:
+Tips for using the Dataflow runner:

-* Python worker will install the provided Apache Beam SDK before processing work items, so usually no need to provide custom worker container unless your GCP VM does not have Internet access and transient dependencies are changed from the officially released container images.
-In this case, refer to "Building containers for modified SDK code" instruction above
+* The Python worker installs the Apache Beam SDK before processing work items.
+Therefore, you don't usually need to provide a custom worker container.
+If your Google Cloud VM doesn't have Internet access and transient dependencies are changed from the officially released container images, you do need to provide a custom worker container.
+In this case, see the section "Build containers for modified SDK code."

-* Installing Beam Python SDK from source is known to be slow (3.5 min for `n1-standard-1` machine).
-Alternatively, if the host machine is amd64 architecture, one can build a wheel (instead of a tarball) with command with command (e.g. `./gradle :sdks:python:bdistPy311linux` for Python 3.11) and pass the built wheel to `--sdk_location`.
-The installation should then just take seconds.
+* Installing the Beam Python SDK from source can be slow (3.5 minutes for  a`n1-standard-1` machine).
+As an alternative, if the host machine uses amd64 architecture, you can build a wheel instead of a tarball by using a command similar to `./gradle :sdks:python:bdistPy311linux` (for Python 3.11).
+Pass the built wheel using the `--sdk_location` option.
+That installation completes in seconds.

 ### Caveat - `save_main_session`

-* `NameError` when running DoFn on remote runner
+* `NameError` when running `DoFn` on remote runner
 * Global imports, functions, and variables in main pipeline module are not serialized by default
 * Use `--save_main_session` pipeline option to enable it